isubirana/compareGroups/README.md

 ## Exporting the table

-Once the table is created, this can be printed on the R console or can be exported in different formats, such as PDF, Excel, Word or LaTex code.
+Once the table is created, it can be printed on the R console in a nice and compact format, or it can be exported to different formats, such as PDF, Excel, Word or LaTex code.

 ```
 export2pdf(tab, file = "example.pdf")